isabellaPhung/UCSC-CSE123-S25/doc/common/sustainability_statement.md

 TODO: sustainability statement

 In designing this device, we wanted to create a sustainable product.
-One way we will do this is by using recyclable materials like LCD or E-Ink screens instead of LCD displays, TODO When handling our high performance electronics, which are not so easily recyclable, we will work with suppliers who adhere to environmental and social governance (ESG) standards.
+Our device will be built using recyclable materials for its casing and internal structure, and we will work with suppliers who adhere to environmental and social governance (ESG) standards.
+We will also use sustainable packaging materials such as vegetable inks for printing, recycled cardboard, and bio-based plastic films.
-We are commited to TODO
+We are commited to minimizing the environmental impacts involved with the creation, usage, and disposal of our device.